 Hastings is a historic seaside town in South-East England, most famed for the 1066 Battle of Hastings.
 In fact, the battle didn’t even take place in Hastings, but the nearby town of Battle.
 Nevertheless, the medieval influence is still evident, as we discovered on our family weekend in Hastings.
-Find out the highlights of our trip and what we think are the best family things to do in Hastings, East Sussex.
+Find out the highlights of our trip and the best family things to do on a short break in Hastings, East Sussex.

 Although not the official site of the 1066 Battle, Hastings still has rich links with its medieval history.
 So, we started our family weekend in Hastings with a visit to Hastings Castle.